India: Atishi to take over as Delhi's new chief minister – DW – 09/17/2024

 Kejriwal also urged the country's Election Commission to hold an early election, calling for the vote to be held in November instead of February 2025.

-The opposition leader and his party have denied the graft allegations and deem the arrests of AAP leaders as "politically motivated."
+The opposition leader and his party have denied the graft allegations and claim the arrests of AAP leaders as "politically motivated" by Modi's ruling Bharatiya Janata Party (BJP).

+"They wanted to break me by jailing me," he said after his release from prison on Friday.

+Kejriwal’s arrest in March had come just a month before India held its national elections.

 dvv/sms